KibbleLands/KibblePatcher/docs/FastAPI.md

 The actual fast APIs available are:

 - `FastMath` that use the faster Minecraft Implementation of `sin` and `cos`
-- `FastReplace` that use faster Apache-Lang implementation of `replace`
 - `FastCollections` that use fastutil implementation of `Set` and `Map` if available.

 Note: `FastReplace` can fallback to other places where Apache-Lang is located,